 Another advantage of oar locks is that you can move the oar in and out laterally so you can row while standing.
 This allows you to change the balance point, which reduces the weight of the oar beyond the locks.
 Another nice thing is that you can pull the oars in to get through narrow spots, however, you still need to ship the oars when immediately next to a rock (or other obstacle).

 The downside of oar locks is that you must control the angle of your blade.
 In chaotic whitewater you don’t always have the time to adjust the angle and the time delay can make a difference in challenging whitewater.
 Since you control the angle of the oar, you may not be pulling with full strength.
 Some people mitigate this disadvantage by using an oval grip or other method to ensure their grip of the oars is at the correct angle to allow for maximum force of the blade.

 Another problem with locked oars is that when the oar hits a rock, it can fully pop out of the oar lock and will take some time to get back in the lock and be ready to row.
-Of course with pins and clips, the oar is more likely break when this happens.
+Of course with pins and clips, the oar can break when this happens.

 Oar Lock Recommendations: For rivers with lots of flat water and/or heavy winds.
 Better for finesse boaters.

 The biggest advantage of pins and clips is that your oar will maintain its position and blade angle.
 This is great for more challenging whitewater and big, violent whitewater where you are likely to be thrown around the boat.
 Knowing that the oar will be in place when you drop it in the water allows for a quicker oar stroke and allows you to quickly “yard” on the oar with full strength.